How to Kickstart Your Salesforce Admin Career

 Free Salesforce business guides to help admins/developers, project managers, sales managers, and decision makers.
 Download the free PDF series now: Reinventing Your Business, Reimagining Your Salesforce®.

 What do you want to be when you grow up?
-It's not often you hear kids answering, "a Salesforce Admin."
-Like many career paths, a lot of people stumble upon the option later in their career.
-Maybe you're transitioning into tech and see Salesforce as a big player.
-Or maybe you're a sales manager who loves the CRM and you love administering it.
+It's not often you hear kids answering, "A Salesforce Admin."
+Like many career paths, some people stumble upon the option of becoming a Salesforce admin later in their career.
+Some are drawn to the admin role after learning to use the CRM for a role in sales, marketing, or support.

-Whatever the case, we understand why the position is attractive: it's a job that can be done remotely, there are companies of all sizes and industries to work for, and as of January 2023 the average salary for a Salesforce Admin is over $79,000 USD.
+No matter the reason, one thing is certain: A Salesforce admin position is attractive.
+It's a job that can be done remotely, there are companies of all sizes and industries to work for, and as of January 2023 the average salary for a Salesforce Admin was over $79,000 USD.

 However, the Salesforce ecosystem is so large it can be daunting to get your feet wet, let alone dive right in.
-That's why we put a list of resources to get started from training to landing a job.
+That's why we put together this list of resources to get started from training to landing a job.

-There are a lot of free training sources — both by Salesforce and third parties.
+There are a lot of free training resources for Salesforce admins — both by Salesforce and from third parties.
 Plus, there are other paid courses with more individualized instruction.

 If you'd like more one-on-one mentoring, apply for a free Salesforce program called Pathfinders.
 Mentors are able to give advice, help with training, and also assist with getting a job.